 earFold™ An earFold™ surgery corrects the problem of protruding ears through the use of a small implant surgically embedded underneath the skin of your ear.
 This implant improves the appearance of your ears, giving them a new and desirable shape.
 This minimally invasive 20-minute surgery costs between $1,000-$2,000 per implant.

 Earlobe Reduction An earlobe reduction surgery works to correct large, pendulous (excessively drooping, sagging or hanging) ears.
 This unsightly condition can be hereditary or simply a side effect of aging.
 Either way, earlobe reduction surgery removes the excess earlobe tissue that you find unattractive, revealing a more pleasing geometric ear shape.
 This is a common surgical procedure and costs approximately $400-$1,200 per ear.

-Earlobe Surgery An earlobe surgery is performed for the purpose of restoring a natural appearance to earlobes that have undergone some sort of tearing, stretching, trauma, piercing or gauging.
+Earlobe Surgery Earlobe surgery is performed to restore a natural appearance to earlobes that have undergone some sort of tearing, stretching, trauma, piercing or gauging.
 Gauging refers to the process by which individuals place ear gauges into their earlobes, stretching the center of the earlobe and causing it to heal into an open, hanging circle in place of a regular earlobe, and weakening the earlobe itself.
 This earlobe repair takes place within a 10-15 minute timeframe and costs between $400-$900 per ear.

 Ear Surgery Procedure Details